AGE90/prueba-tecnica-proteccion/docs/install.md

-# Prueba TÃ©cnica ProtecciÃ³n Installation Guide
+# Prueba Técnica Protección Installation Guide

-Welcome to the **Prueba TÃ©cnica ProtecciÃ³n** installation guide!
+Welcome to the **Prueba Técnica Protección** installation guide!
 This guide will walk you through setting up the environment, installing necessary dependencies, and configuring essential tools to ensure a smooth development experience.

 ---